MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/model-discovery.md

     ![Screenshot of the Select the sites where this model is available panel showing the options of where you want the model to be available for others.](../media/content-understanding/select-sites.png)

-   - **Not available on any sites** – The model will not be available for others to use.
+   - **Not available on any sites** – The model won't be available for others to use.
    - **All sites** – The model will be available in the content type gallery for others to use.
    - **Only selected sites** – You can choose which site or sites in which the model will be available.
-If you select this option, click in the text box to search for and choose the sites to which you want the model applied.
-You will only see sites for which you have access.
+Click in the text box to search for and choose the sites to which you want the model applied.
+You'll only see sites for which you have access.

 ## Discover other trained models